My Painting, Dante in Oakland is featured in the Contemporary Art Magazine page 103- Check it out.

 I want the light to be tangible and almost adds another dimension of temperature to a flat plane.
 I am still in the process of working the darks against the lights.

 The last pastel is something I want to do more of.
 I liked the dark brown beneath and how the two figures jump out of the background.
-I love the way portraits force perfection, there is no good enough, it either resembles what you are seeing or it doesn’t.
+I love the way portraits force perfection.
+There is no good enough, the image either resembles what you are seeing or it doesn’t.

 My ability to see detail has improved and portraits are much faster than they have ever been with no initial sketching preceding the final image.
 Without the initial sketching for placement, it makes for a cleaner less overworked image.